Super League: St Helens 12-20 Leeds Rhinos

 And when Saints were caught offside on their own line, Sinfield took the simple opportunity to put the Rhinos in front.

 However, an error from Stevie Ward at a play-the-ball and a further infringement from Jamie Jones-Buchanan gave Saints easy possession.

-Lomax, playing at full-back with Paul Wellens injured and fresh from a hat-trick in the win at Bradford, took advantage to race in from 20 yards.
+Lomax, playing at full-back with Paul Wellens injured and took advantage to race in from 20 yards.

 Another Sinfield penalty brought the scores level at 4-4 before he combined with Danny McGuire to send Hall in at the corner.

 Unfortunately for Sinfield, his run of consecutive successful goal kicks came to an end at 41 - one short of the domestic record held by Featherstone's Liam Finn.